(21 Rennies Mill Road, St. John's)

 Oral tradition maintains that the automobile for which the garage was constructed arrived three months before the fuel.
 According to one bit of local folklore, the Ryans were so proud of the new contraption that they would sit in the car on Sundays, in the garage, petrol or no petrol, inviting in curious neighbours to have a look.

 The house was one of the few large St. John's homes built for an outport merchant.
-James Ryan and Company was one of the largest fishery supply and import-export firms in Newfoundland.
+James Ryan and Company was one of the largest fishery supply and import-export firms in Newfoundland and Labrador.

 James Ryan died in 1917 at the peak of his business career, leaving generous bequests to Catholic, Methodist and Anglican orphanages.
 He also left funds for the Catholic, Methodist and Anglican ministers in Bonavista, with instructions that the money was to be given to the most needy and deserving of the community's poor.
 His business was run by his brother, Daniel.
 After Daniel's death, his widow Katharine continued on, showing great business acumen.
 She eventually gave the employees a bonus, the first in 23 years, and then a raise.
 She was intimately involved in the business until she was eighty-one, two years before her death.